 Featured Schools with Bachelor’s Degree Programs

-- Bachelor of Fine Arts in Advertising and Design
+- Bachelor of Arts in Psychology (B.A.) in Criminal Justice (Concentration)

-- Bachelor of Fine Arts in Game Production
+- Bachelor of Arts in Psychology (B.A.) in Organizational Psychology (Concentration)

 - B.S. in Information Technology - Software Application Programming